wwarthen/RomWBW/Source/Doc/UserGuide.md

   program   of CP/M 3 is completely different/incompatible from the
   `SUBMIT` program of CP/M 2.2.

-* RomWBW fully suppoerts CP/M 3 file date/time stamping, but this
+* RomWBW fully supports CP/M 3 file date/time stamping, but this
   requires that the disk be properly initialized for it.
 This process has not been performed on the CP/M 3 disk image.
 Follow the CP/M 3 documentation to complete this process.